tapirdata/wson/README.md

 Objects are stringified by their stringified key-value pairs concatenated by `|`, enclosed by `{`, `}`.
 Key-value pairs are stringified this way:
-- If the value is `true`: just the escaped key (This is meant to be handy for objects representing sets)
+- If the value is `true`: just the escaped key (This is meant to be handy for set-like objects.)
 - Else: escaped key `:` stringified value

 The pairs are sorted by key (sorting is done before escaping).